sarutlaa/tinitiate-aws-glue/markdown/aws-s3.md

   ```
   In this example:

-  - Bucket: myphotos - This is the name of the S3 bucket where the data is stored.
+  - Bucket: 'myphotos' - This is the name of the S3 bucket where the data is stored.
-  - Key: 2021/trip1/photo.jpg - This is the unique identifier for the object within the bucket, which includes the path and the file name.
+  - Key: '2021/trip1/photo.jpg' - This is the unique identifier for the object within the bucket, which includes the path and the file name.
   - Object: The file itself, in this case, photo.jpg, is the object.
 It's stored at the specified key within the bucket.

 ### Hands On : Creating and Configuring an S3 Bucket.